How Scott Budnick is creating an impact-first entertainment company

 When the pandemic hit earlier this year, Scott Budnick was concerned for more than just the health of himself and his family.
 The Hollywood producer turned social justice activist was worried about all the men and women in prison, whom he’s worked with over the years both on a personal and professional level.

-“As you know, cases in prisons right now are awful,” Budnick said recently, Zooming in from his home in Sherman Oaks, California, where he was sitting in his office, a black baseball cap pulled down over his forehead.
+“As you know, cases in prisons right now are awful,” Budnick said recently, Zooming in from his home in the San Fernando Valley, where he was sitting in his office, a black baseball cap pulled down over his forehead.
 “There are some prisons where a third of the prison—if there are 3,000 people incarcerated, 1,000 of them have COVID-19.
 It’s really bad.
 It’s a petri dish.
 So we’re doing everything we can to bring as much hope as possible.”

 Until Budnick was forced to stay out of correctional facilities due to lockdown orders, he continued to make visits to them, and he and the rapper Common made content to air on prison TV’s.
 “They were about to take away visiting, so prisoners couldn’t see their families,” he said.
 “They had stopped church.
 So if your outlook was religious, you weren’t going.
 They stopped college, they stopped high school, they stopped self-help programs” inside prisons.